prayangshuuu/whatstask/README.md

 ### WhatsApp Session Sync

-The worker automatically manages WhatsApp client connections:

-- **Automatic Client Management**: Every 60 seconds, the worker checks for WhatsAppSession rows with status `"connecting"`, `"qr_pending"`, or `"ready"` and ensures they have active whatsapp-web.js clients
+### WhatsApp Client Management

+WhatsApp clients are started directly from the API when a user clicks "Scan WhatsApp QR":

+- **Direct Client Initialization**: When `/api/whatsapp/session` POST is called, it immediately starts a whatsapp-web.js client for that user
-- **QR Code Generation**: When a session has status `"connecting"`, the worker starts a client which generates a QR code.
+- **QR Code Generation**: The client generates a QR code asynchronously.
 On QR event:
   - `status` is set to `"qr_pending"`
   - `qrData` is stored as a base64-encoded image data URL
   - `lastQrAt` is updated